BENOIT RENARD, MUSIC DIRECTOR

 CARLOS Federico TAGLE, ARTISTIC DIRECTOR

 Carlos Tagle has been the Artistic Director of the Manhattan Opera Studio since 2013.
-He has directed the Opera Studio with the objective of making it a hard work intensive artistic experience and a connection to the professional world, succeeding in doing so, as under his direction the Summer Program of MOS was established as one of the most prestigious in the world and a reference of the New York opera scene.
+Under his direction, the main goal of the Opera Studio has been to create a hard work intensive artistic experience and a connection to the professional world.
+Under his direction the Summer Program of MOS was established as one of the most prestigious in the world and a reference of the New York opera scene.

 Mr. Tagle has established strategic alliances with other prestigious organizations overseas such as The Paris Opera Competition and the Fundacion Ibanez-Atkinson, participating as an active jury in international competitions and being a valuable advisor for them.